-Debra Altdoerffer is vice president of Communications and Marketing for the Mohawk Valley Health System.
+Caitlin McCann is vice president of Marketing and Communications for the Mohawk Valley Health System.

-In this position, Altdoerffer is responsible for the Marketing and Communications for MVHS as well as the Volunteer Departments at each hospital.
-She has been employed with the healthcare system for more than 25 years.
+In this position, McCann is responsible for the marketing and communications for MVHS as well as the Volunteer Department at MVHS.
+She has been employed with the healthcare system for more than six years.

-Traci Boris, Esq. is vice president of Legal and Compliance for the Mohawk Valley Health System (MVHS).
+Traci Boris, Esq. is vice president, Legal Counsel for the Mohawk Valley Health System (MVHS).
 She has served as assistant vice president of Legal and Compliance at MVHS since 2014 and as both assistant general counsel and general counsel for St. Elizabeth Medical Center since joining the organization in 2008.

 Boris earned her Juris Doctor cum laude from Albany Law School.
 She was a member of the Albany Law Review and participated in the Gabrielli Moot Court Appellate Advocacy Competition.
 She completed her Bachelor of Science magna cum laude in Political Science at SUNY Oneonta in Oneonta, New York.

 Palmer is responsible for oversight of the following areas: Facilities, Construction, Environmental Services, Clinical Engineering, Safety/Security, Parking, Laundry, Call Center, Patient Transport, Nutritional Services and Mail/Courier.
 Palmer received a Master of Science in Business Administration with a concentration in Health Services Administration and a Bachelor of Science in Health Services Management from State University of New York, Institute of Technology in Utica.
 She is a member of the American College of Healthcare Executives and the Central New York Society for Healthcare Engineering.